Bee Statistics To Prove Why They’re Crucial for Our Environment!

 The free state of Bavaria in Southeast Germany has agreed for 20% of its farmland to be transformed into a bee-friendly area in the hopes of increasing the wild bee populations.

-The Most Active Bee-Friendly Country (PRI)
+The Most Active Bee-Friendly Country is India (FAO, Statista)

 Out of all the countries in the world, India, with 12.2 million beehives, is the world’s most active bee-friendly country.
 With up to 10,000 bees living in a single hive, India could be home to 122 billion bees.
 That’s roughly 87 bees for every single person in the country!